johnrsibert/JonzPandemic/index.md

 frequency distribution estimated to the observed case-fatality ratios.
 This distribution model is commonly used for describing skewed distributions.
-The curve appears to correspond pretty well to the histogram, but in my opinion, the curve doesn't represent these data very well.
+The curve appears to correspond pretty well to the histogram, but in my opinion.
-There are a small, but important, number of instances of CFR greater than 0.04 that are higher than predicted by the theoretical distribution, i.e., that are above the dashed line.
-These instances may be a reflection of the very most vulnerable sector of the population.

 ## Model Results (wonkish)
 Fisheries scientists, ecologists, and epidemiologists are usually faced with the challenge of analyzing data that are presented to them.
-These data are seldom collected with the aid of a well planned experimental design.
+These data are seldom collected with the aid of a well planned and meticulously executed experimental design.
 The data may contain errors of many kinds, and there is no guarantee that methods of data collection have not changed over time and are consistent across strata.
-It is not feasible to repeat the observations or to wait another year for more data to accumulate.
+Furthermore, it is not feasible to repeat the observations or to wait another year for more data to accumulate.
 Analysts are thus faced with the twin quandaries selecting a model with which to interpret the data and of determining whether information in the data is sufficiently uncompromised by error to inform a statistical estimation process.
 One of the questions posed in my modeling effort was to ask whether the data collected in an *ad hoc* way from multiple jurisdictions, compiled for journalistic purposes, and made public in near real time could be useful for statistically estimating parameters of epidemiological models.

 [SIR models](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) are often used in epidemiology.
 These models resolve the effected population into several "compartments", usually **S**usceptible, **I**nfected, and **R**emoved.
 The data at hand, however include just one of these compartments, assuming that "Cases" in the data are a measure of the **I**nfected compartment.
 "Deaths" in the data to not correspond to the any compartment of the standard SIR models.
 My first steps were to simplify (some might sat oversimplify) the SIR model to a model of **I**nfected compartment and to add a Deaths compartment.
 This two compartment model is considered to represent coupled processes of infection and death with the introduction random variation in both infection and death.
-SIR models are often expressed as a set of coupled ordinary differential equations (ODe) with constant parameters.
+SIR models are often expressed as a set of coupled ordinary differential equations (ODEs) with constant parameters.
 We live in a world where we are attempting to change the dynamics of the spread of the epidemic.
 When we attempt to regulate social behavior and to improve medical care, we are, in fact, attempting to alter the rate parameters in the SIR ODEs.
 I assume that the rate parameters of the coupled processes are variable in time and treat them as [random effects](https://en.wikipedia.org/wiki/Random_effects_model) that may vary over time.
 Maximum likelihood is used for model estimation combining likelihood contributions computed for both cases and deaths.
 This framework enables simultaneous estimation of time dependent series of both the reported cases and the reported deaths.
 A summary description of the model and some preliminary (as of August 2020) results is available for download [(pdf)](https://github.com/johnrsibert/SIR-Models/blob/master/Reports/simpleSIR.pdf).
-The model is still under development and has evolved since August 2020, but without notable success.
+The model is still under development and has evolved somewhat since the preliminary write-up in August 2020.

 ### Estimated Instantaneous Transmission Rates

 ![](https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/logbeta_summary_g.png)
-This figure shows transmission rates estimated by the simplified SIR model for the 30 largest counties in the United States.
-Initial transmission rates are very high for all counties.
-Initial doubling times were very short, often less than 5 days.
-Transmission rates decrease substantially through May, and remained low over the summer for some counties.
+This figure shows instantaneous transmission rates estimated by the simplified SIR model for the 30 largest counties in the United States.
+Initial transmission rates were extremely high for all counties.
+Initial doubling times were very short, often less than 5 days and sometimes less than 1 day (imagine New Delhi in April 2021!).
+The vertical gray line marks March 19, 2020, the date of California Governor Gavin Newsom's "Stay at Home Order", Transmission rates decrease substantially through May, and remained low over the summer for some counties.
 Estimated transmission rates increase for all counties in October.
 The increases in estimated transmission rates in mid-winter reflect the observed surges in reported cases.
+Transmission rates declined again in the early Spring of 2021.
+I expect the model to begin to "fall apart" later in the Spring because of my simplification of the model omitting the **S**usceptible compartment.

 ### Estimated Transmission Rates with "Confidence Regions"